coderitter/knight-form/README.md

 )
 ```

+Because a form is basically a field you can combine forms into one another.
+Also you can have your form handle not just an object as its value but also an array or a simple number.

 ## Customize form elements

 All those elements are combined in a tree.
 To customize the elements of your form you can use one of the properties put in place to avoid subclassing.

+- `valueType`: There is a set of standard value types but you may also use your own
+- `more`: Append anything you need which is not related to the widget here
+- `widget`: Append anything you need which is related to the widget here

 ## Adjust a form